 In the working paper Learning by Thinking: How Reflection Aids Performance

-s show that reflecting on what we've done teaches us to do it more effectively the next time around.
+, the authors show that reflecting on what we've done teaches us to do it more effectively the next time around.

 "Now more than ever we seem to be living lives where we're busy and overworked, and our research shows that if we'd take some time out for reflection, we might be better off," Harvard Business School Professor Francesca Gino, who co-wrote the paper, told Harvard Business School Working Knowledge